A Lesson to Learn: Equinox Gold Corp. (EQX)

 Sponsored

-The average price from analysts is $6.08, which is $2.93 above the current price.
 EQX currently public float of 280.62M and currently shorts hold a 3.99% ratio of that float.
-Today, the average trading volume of EQX was 2.18M shares.
+Today, the average trading volume of EQX was 2.19M shares.

 EQX’s Market Performance

-EQX stocks went up by 7.91% for the week, with a monthly jump of 8.83% and a quarterly performance of -11.98%, while its annual performance rate touched -47.74%.
-The volatility ratio for the week stands at 5.49% while the volatility levels for the past 30 days are set at 6.20% for Equinox Gold Corp.
-The simple moving average for the period of the last 20 days is 8.94% for EQX stocks with a simple moving average of -33.97% for the last 200 days.
+EQX stocks went down by -17.36% for the week, with a monthly drop of -10.11% and a quarterly performance of -19.91%, while its annual performance rate touched -53.51%.
+The volatility ratio for the week stands at 5.21% while the volatility levels for the past 30 days are set at 6.25% for Equinox Gold Corp.
+The simple moving average for the period of the last 20 days is -3.66% for EQX stocks with a simple moving average of -41.15% for the last 200 days.

-Volatility was left at 6.20%, however, over the last 30 days, the volatility rate increased by 5.49%, as shares surge +12.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.16% lower at present.
+Volatility was left at 6.25%, however, over the last 30 days, the volatility rate increased by 5.21%, as shares sank -3.98% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -25.06% lower at present.

-During the last 5 trading sessions, EQX rose by +7.91%, which changed the moving average for the period of 200-days by -39.27% in comparison to the 20-day moving average, which settled at $3.53.
-In addition, Equinox Gold Corp. saw -43.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EQX fell by -17.36%, which changed the moving average for the period of 200-days by -49.33% in comparison to the 20-day moving average, which settled at $3.50.
+In addition, Equinox Gold Corp. saw -50.00% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for EQX